semgrep/semgrep-docs/docs/semgrep-supply-chain/ignoring-deps.md

 # Ignore lockfiles and dependencies

-You can restrict code files or lockfiles from generating open source security findings.
+You can restrict code files or lockfiles from generating Supply Chain findings.
 To do so, you must [create a `.semgrepignore` file in your repository's root directory](/ignoring-files-folders-code/#define-ignored-files-and-folders-in-semgrep-appsec-platform) and define code files and lock files to ignore.
 The file paths you provide in your `.semgrepignore` file depend on the option that best suits your organization's needs:

 | Goal | Method |
 | ---- | ------ |